nanddeepn/code-samples/MSTeams/bot-teams-incidentmanagement/README.md

 # Document Manager

 ## Summary
-Teams Catering bot is a sample app that provides an experience of ordering food and drinks.
+Teams IncidentManagement bot is a sample app that provides an experience of ordering food and drinks.
 This sample makes use of Teams platform capabilities like `Universal Bots` to bring a restaurant ordering feature to life.

 <img src="./Assets/Images/sequentialWorkflow.gif" alt="sequential order" width="600" height="300">